Paul Kirchhoff: Political activity

-Kirchhoff's mother was as friend of Sonia Liebknecht, wife of Karl Liebknecht.
+Kirchhoff's mother was a friend of Sonia Liebknecht, wife of Karl Liebknecht.
 From an early age Kirchhoff was involved in radical politics.
 In the early 1920s he distributed Die Aktion and may have been a member of the AAU and KAPD.

 In the early 1930s he was a member of a left-wing faction within the KPD that later split to form the Internationalen Kommunisten Deutschlands (IKD), part of the International Left Opposition.
 Along with the majority of the leaders of the IKD, Kirchhoff objected to Trotsky's French Turn tactic.

 While in the United States, Kirchhoff (who often used the pseudonym Eiffel) joined the Political Bureau of the Revolutionary Workers League that had rejected the French Turn and split from official Trotskyism.
 By 1937 Kirchhoff had left the U.S. for Mexico.
 There he soon split with the Revolutionary Workers League on the question of the Spanish Civil War.
 Kirchhoff defended the positions of the Italian Communist Left, which held that the war was imperialist and that workers should not support either faction.

 From 1938 to at least 1940, Kirchhoff was a militant of a group called the Grupo de Trabajadores Marxistas (GMT) in Mexico.
 Because the GMT called for revolutionary defeatism in Spain, the Mexican Trotskyists alleged that they were witting or unwitting agents of the Gestapo.
 Despite the hostile political climate, the GMT managed to publish three issues of their journal Comunismo.
 Comunismo again defended the positions of the communist left: the identification of the USSR as capitalist, revolutionary defeatism in all warring nations, etc.